runticle/vending-machine/README.md

 Run `npm run dev` in the node-api directory to serve data to the frontend.

+You will need to configure a database and edit the .env file with the correct config.

 ### Backend

 The backend is written in Node using Express.
 I have setup some boilerplate code for the server to make it easy to develop additional routes without much pain.